-The days of a freewheeling, lightly regulated airline industry, in which a carrier can charge whatever fees and fares it pleases, may be nearing an end.
+The days of a freewheeling, lightly regulated airline industry may be nearing an end.

 A confluence of events is pressuring government regulators to take action that, depending on your point of view, will make air travel less expensive or interfere with a free market, driving ticket prices higher.

 Soaring airfares and passenger discontent are stoking the long-dormant embers of regulation in Washington.
 Last week, they resulted in a request by a prominent airline-traveler advocacy organization for regulations limiting fees for changes and cancellations in foreign air travel and to demands by a leading business travel organization for the Department of Transportation to investigate fuel surcharges.
 Together, those twin efforts could set the stage for a serious and concerted push to rethink the government’s oversight of the commercial aviation sector.

 The latest plunge of the airline-regulation roller coaster is worth following, says Edward Hasbrouck, an industry-watcher.